ElektraInitiative/libelektra/doc/decisions/capabilities.md

 ## Problem

-Only the plugin `dump` and `quickdump` are able to represent any KeySet (as they are designed to do so).
+Only plugins like `dump` and `quickdump` are able to represent any KeySet (as they are designed to do so).
 Limitations of any other storage plugins are:

 - that not every structure of configuration is allowed.